ncatlab/nlab-content/pages/2/8/1/1/1182/content.md

 \]
 since the latter plays the role of a 'derived $\mathbb{C}$-module'.

-+-- {: .query}
-_Bruce_: I'm shooting in the dark here with this $\omega$-groupoid sentence above.
-Am I right?
-What does that boil down to concretely?
-=--

 A derived stack $X$ is _perfect_ when $QC(X)$ is 'finitely generated' in an appropriate sense.
 One first has to decide what means by a 'finite object', and then one must decide what it means for $QC(X)$ to be 'generated' by these objects.
 There are various routes one could take, but happily in the context of _perfect_ stacks these all turn out to be equivalent.
 (In fact, it seems more or less true that perfect stacks are precisely those stacks where these various requirements coincide).

 * [[(∞,1)-category of (∞,1)-sheaves]]